Health Insurance in Malaysia for Expats: What You Need to Know in 2023

 In general, healthcare in Malaysia is cheap enough that you can pay out of pocket and forgo health insurance in most cases.

-In 2009, a friend living in a small city in Sarawak contracted Leptospirosis.
+Many years ago, a friend living in a small city in Sarawak contracted Leptospirosis.
 It wasn’t diagnosed until he was in the later stages of infection.
-And by then he was in critical condition.
+And by that time, he was in critical condition.

 Doctors flew him to Mount Elizabeth, a hospital in Singapore.
-They had better facilities and medicine to further treat him.
+They had better facilities and medicine to help him with the treatment he needed.

 The emergency airlift out of Malaysia and the cost of getting treated in Singapore could’ve caused a dent in his bank account if he was uninsured.
-Fortunately, his insurance company paid for it.
+Fortunately, his insurance company covered all his bills.

 Can I Use Insurance from Back Home?